 Clingmans Dome Road, which carries passenger vehicles to the Top of Ol' Smoky, is expected to open to the public about 48 hours ahead of schedule this spring.
 Weather permitting, look for the gate to swing on the morning of Saturday, March 30.

 When you find yourself in the Clingmans Dome parking lot next, consider exploring one of our park's shortest official hiking trails: Clingmans Dome Bypass Trail.
-But do yourself a favor – stop by the visitor center and request a free area map before you get started.
+But do yourself a favour – stop by the visitor center and request a free area map before you get started.
 Trust me, you're going to need it.

 The first time I hiked out to Andrews Bald alone, I was lucky.
-A hiker friend had forewarned me to pay close attention to how the trails off the parking lot are laid out and, more importantly, how they intersect with one another.
+A hiker friend had forewarned me to pay close attention to how the trails of the parking lot are laid out and, more importantly, how they intersect with one another.
 Unfortunately, without the benefit of such sage advice (or a map), it’s all too easy to loose your way in this wilderness area.
 At best, your day stretches on longer than you anticipated and your muscles ache by the time you return to your car.
 At worst, getting lost can mean never returning to your car or your loved ones, as was the case this past September when a visitor died after loosing her way in this area.

 When getting lost means loosing your life

-From Great Smoky Mountains National Park: Great Smoky Mountains National Park officials announced last night (October 2, 2018) that search crews found the body of Mitzie Sue “Susan” Clements, 53, from Cleves, Ohio, after an extensive, weeklong search.
+From Great Smoky Mountains National Park: Great Smoky Mountains National Park officials announced last night (October 2, 2018) that search crews found the body of Mitzie Sue “Susan” Clements, 53, from Cleves, Ohio, after an extensive, week-long search.
 Clements had been missing from the Clingmans Dome area of the park since Tuesday, September 25.
 Her body was found off-trail in a rugged, heavily wooded area of the Huggins Creek drainage, approximately two miles from Clingmans Dome parking area and three-fourths mile south of the Appalachian Trail.
 A large-scale search operation was launched, which included trained searchers, canine teams, helicopters, and drones with advanced technology from around 50 local, state, and federal agencies and professional search and rescue groups.

 Back to the Trail(s)